Mental health in the Australian Football League: Prevention and treatment

-AFL mental health framework

-AFL has put a framework in place to ensure the best mental health of the players and it encourages early identification and intervention.
-They hope to remove any stigmas from society and the people involved in AFL about mental health disorders.
-They aim to educate their players on mental health issues with online, face to face and peer to peer programs.
-They are hoping to create a space where the industry is able to recognize symptoms and to aid in early intervention.
+In recent years, there has been growing focus on athlete mental health, with best practice from the scientific literature suggesting a need to protect and promote wellbeing across all levels of the sport system.
+The AFL Mental Health and Wellbeing strategy is informed by the best available evidence and includes pillars across prevention, promotion and response.
+In line with the response pillar, all AFL clubs have embedded psychologists.
+AFL Players are also able to access external mental health practitioners through the AFL Mental Health Referral Network and the AFLPA Mental Health Navigator Service.

 "Manage Your Mind" well-being program

 This is a program set up by the AFL Players Association, teaching players about the signs and symptoms of mental illness so they can better understand the difference between feeling a bit sad one day and depression.
 Through a three session course players are exposed to realizing their own values, different mental health stories and how these both relate back to their lives and then being able to change anything they aren't happy with.
 They are also taught about different emotions and ways to surface them and talk about them to other people.